Ranking the Marvel Cinematic Universe: The Phase Five Update

 “We’ll all fly away together, one last time, into the forever and beautiful sky.”

 When I first walked out of Guardians 3, I had a feeling that the film might eventually rise to be my favourite MCU movie.
 I didn’t want to call it that at the time, for fear of a recency bias, but I’m not sure my opinion has changed.
-I’ve been sitting with the film for well over a year now and I struggle to find a film in this franchise that has stuck with me this much.
-From its incredible production design and visual effects, to its excellent narrative and character writing, James Gunn’s belated finale to his Guardians of the Galaxy saga is the MCU’s finest hour.
+I’ve been sitting with the film for over two years now and I struggle to find a film in this franchise that has stuck with me this much.
+From its incredible production design and visual effects to its excellent narrative and character writing, James Gunn’s belated finale to his Guardians of the Galaxy saga is the MCU’s finest hour.
 It’s his most self-assured film to date, where he finds the perfect balance between his signature sense of humour and the powerful emotions waiting to be mined out of his characters.
 The performances from the entire lead cast are incredible, with Bradley Cooper’s Rocket managing to be the emotional lynchpin I didn’t know was possible.
 Vibrant direction, killer set pieces, rewarding character beats, gorgeous world design, and some excellent musical choices make Guardians 3 the most lively and engaging MCU experience to date.
 And to think, Marvel Studios turned to the co-CEO of their Distinguished Competition to make this movie happen.

 You can read my full review here.